-Putting design visualization tools on the desktops of architects and engineers does come with its challenges.
-A workstation configured for CAD or BIM is very different to one used for design visualization.
-In order for architects or engineers to get the most out of new generation visualization tools they may need to invest in new hardware.
+Putting design visualization tools on the desktops of product designers and engineers does come with challenges.
+A workstation configured for CAD is very different to one used for design visualization.
+In order for product designers or engineers to get the most out of new generation visualization tools they may need to invest in new hardware.
 Dell Precision workstations, desktop and mobile, provide an ideal platform and can be matched to all workflows and budgets.